Starcatch/Starcatch.github.io/_posts/2020-07-18-how_to_approach_admin_feature_in_rails_app.markdown

 There are a few ways to approach it, we can either build an Admin Model and add all  Models’ ids as foreign keys to Admin’s table along with other Admin’s attributes, like username and password.
 Or we can implement an easy solution and  add Admin attribute to our user.
 Because we already built  CRUD logic we are going to take a second approach, add Admin to Users and add some validations.
 1. You need to add Admin column to Users table.
 In our Terminal type:  `rails generate migration add_admin_to_users `

 2. In the migration file we should set the Admin’s attribute to boolean and default property of False .
 Like so :  `class AddAdminToUsers < ActiveRecord::Migration[6.0] def change add_column :users, :admin, :boolean, default: false end end`

 3.  `rails db:migrate`

 4. Create a new user either from Back-End(rails console), or Front- End(browser).

 5. Once you created the user, this user should be your last user in the users hash.

 6. Enter rails console by typing: `rails c` in your terminal.

 7. Type `User.all`  in your terminal.
 You should get a hash of all users.

 8. Select the last user in users hash `user = User.last` .

 9. And now is the best part, turn the assigned user to admin by entering : `user.toggle!(:admin)` in your terminal.

+From this point on this user will act as an admin in your application.
+Now you can start adding validations and build more logic associated with Admin’s actions.

+I hope you found this post useful.
+Please check out my Rails Portfolio app on GitHub: https://github.com/Starcatch/Nursing-Home-Logs/tree/master